ucfopen/VAST/README.md

 * Audio files linked from the Rich Content Editor
 * SWF files linked from the Rich Content Editor
 * Media comments in the Rich Content Editor
+* Embedded Canvas Video and Audio in the Rich Content Editor
 * Links from video providers:
     * Films on Demand
     * Alexander Street Press